Transfer Students

 Required Coverage

-• All full-time students are required to have and maintain health insurance coverage as a condition of enrollment.
-All student accounts will automatically be charged for the University’s student health insurance plan annual premium.
+• All Southwestern students are required to have health insurance as a condition of enrollment and are automatically charged for the University’s student health insurance plan annual premium (12-month coverage) for the academic year.
+Rates for 2024–25 will be released in the spring.
+Information about the University’s health insurance program can be found at the EIIA/SU Portal.

 Waive the Charge